-- In December, 2020 treated water filter #3 was rebuilt at the Walton Lake Treatment Plant; - Spanish Dry Diggins water storage tank was re-coated to ensure the highest water quality is delivered to the Districts water customers: - A total of 2,400 feet was concrete lined between sections of the Main, Kelsey, and Cherry Acres Ditch;

-Aging roofs were repaired on the District's office and shop building.

-Auburn Lake Trails - Community Disposal System Feasibility Study.

-Gaging stations were installed Lined Section of Canal along District water rights in compliance of SB88.
-Gages give the District a better ability to mange water supply throughout the year.
+- In December, 2020 treated water filter #3 was rebuilt at the Walton Lake Treatment Plant; - Spanish Dry Diggins water storage tank was re-coated to ensure the highest water quality is delivered to the Districts water customers; - A total of 2,400 feet of ditch was concrete lined between sections of the Main, Kelsey, and Cherry Acres Ditch; - Aging roofs were repaired on the District's office and shop building. - Auburn Lake Trails Completed a Community Disposal (CDS) System Feasibility Study. - Gaging stations were installed along the District's water supply system in compliance of SB88.
+Gages give the District a better ability to manage water supply throughout the year.

 We hope you find this information valuable and invite your questions or comments on this newsletter or any District related topic.
+Please contact the office at (530) 333-4356